xsuite/xsuite/docs/beambeam.rst

 Beam-beam in a real lattice
 ===========================

 Identically to the examples above, beam-beam elements can be introduced into the lattice of a full machine.
-Several tools exist to ease the setup beam-beam interactions in a collider lattice: :doc:`xmask`
+Several tools exist to ease the setup of beam-beam interactions in a collider lattice: :doc:`xmask`